cloudmaven/documentation/pages/cc/cc_compute_power.md

 at commensurately lower rates.
 These data are subject to change.

-Note that data for Tensorflow Processing Units (TPUs) are still pending; available only
+Note that data for Tensorflow Processing Units (TPUs) are still pending; available only on Google Cloud Platform.

 ### Summary for high-end instances, 3 cloud providers